Boozy lunches can be so much fun you sometimes find yourself making impromptu plans for a group of girls to spend 10 days in Cambodia!

 They are revered like gods in Cambodia, especially at this hotel where the photos adorne almost every wall so imagine my shock when we returned from dinner our first night to read online that they were getting divorced !
 Many sad faces in Cambodia that day.

-A 5 hour drive with not a lot to see other than rice paddys and small towns and villages.
+Phomn Phen is a 5 hour drive from Battambang with not a lot to see other than rice paddys and small towns and villages.
 PP is not unlike most big 3rd world cities – noisy, chaotic, clogged with traffic and a thin layer of dust and grime on everything.
 I’d sure hate to be there in dry season !

 We had a fun few days but it’s certainly not the best part of Cambodia and I would spend as much time out in the provinces if possible.